-Is your toddler not sleeping because he wants to play instead?
-Discover effective tips to get your child to finally go to sleep (without the power struggles!).
+Is your toddler not sleeping and wanting to play instead?
+Discover effective tips to get your child to sleep (without the power struggles!).

 My son knew it was time for bed.
 We went through our bedtime routine of taking a bath, changing into pajamas and reading four books.
 Except once he was tucked in bed… he wouldn’t sleep.

 He wasn’t crying—in fact, he was playing, talking, and even getting out of bed.
 I’d already reminded him a few times that it was time to sleep, but he wouldn’t listen.
-Each time I walked in, I’d find him playing instead of tucked in bed.
+Each time I walked in, I’d find him playing instead of tucked in.

 And so, I’d get upset.

 I took his playing as defiance against the rules, especially after telling him over and over to go to sleep.
-I worried he’d be overtired the next day or, if it were a nap, cranky the rest of the afternoon.
+I worried he’d be overtired the next day or, if it were a nap, cranky the rest of the afternoon without much sleep.
 And I had been hoping to grab some “me time” during his sleep, not dealing with his antics.

 What to do with your toddler not sleeping